 Your septic system is an integral part of your home.
-It is worthy of regular maintenance and inspections just as other components in your home.
-To ensure the longevity and proper functioning of your septic system, we recommend that you maintain your system on a regular basis.
-We believe in protecting your largest investment and we can help you do that!
+To ensure the longevity and proper functioning of your septic system, we recommend you maintain your system on a regular basis.

 What You Can Do To Protect Your Septic System

 - Regularly inspect and maintain your system.
 Periodically pump out tank once every 3 to 5 years.

 - Understand how your septic system works and how to properly use and maintain it.

 - Do not dispose of any hazardous products in sinks or toilets.